©Psychedelics.com

 California Assembly Moves Forward with Psychedelics Legalization Bill

 Originally covered by The Schedule Six Foundation, the California Assembly has given the green light to a Senate-approved bill that seeks to legalize certain psychedelics, pushing it back to the Senate for approval on recent amendments.
-If it passes, the bill will then be presented to Governor Gavin Newsom.
+If concurred, the bill will then be presented to Governor Gavin Newsom.
 This legislation, championed by Sen. Scott Wiener (D), aims to legalize the possession and cultivation of specific entheogenic plants and fungi for adults aged 21 and above.
 Wiener emphasized the therapeutic potential of these substances, particularly for individuals grappling with PTSD, depression, and addiction.
 He noted that these substances are non-addictive and can be instrumental in addressing the nation’s mental health crisis.

 The bill has undergone several amendments in the Assembly, including the removal of ibogaine from the list of legalized substances, reduction of possession limits, and postponement of the legalization effective date to 2025.
 This delay is intended to allow a workgroup, formed by the California Health and Human Services Agency (CHHSA), to provide recommendations on the regulated access to psychedelics.
 The revised bill sets possession limits for various psychedelics, such as mescaline, DMT, and psilocybin.
 Additionally, the bill would permit “community-based healing” with these substances, although “group counseling” was removed from its provisions in June.